rreusser/regl-gpu-lines/README.md

 - **Data may live on the GPU.**
 - **Minimize unnecessary constraints.**

+To accomplish this, it implements a simple pragma-based interface for specifying how your attributes connect to line properties and to varyings.

 Features:

 - Configure your own attributes, varyings, uniforms, and shaders